Discovering Subgroups with Exceptional Survival Characteristics: Discovering Survival Subgroups

-In high-dimensional correlated data, e.g.~gene expressions, there often exist different ways (i.e.~different conditions over different features) to select the same subgroup, possibly leading to rules with redundant terms.
-Rather than naively regularizing for rule length, adding a hyperparameter and complicating optimization, we propose to achieve rule sparsity in such cases by post hoc pruning.
-The idea is simple: we iteratively remove that condition from the rule that minimally changes which subjects are selected, and stop when a minimal Jaccard similarity is reached.
+\textbf{Rule Sparsity.} In correlated data, there often exist different ways (i.e.~different conditions over different features) to select the same subgroup.
+Some of these features may be easier to measure, others may be causally more relevant.
+As the goal of \ourmethod is exploratory, the default is to not sparsify the rule but rather let the user decide which features (terms) are most informative.
+In specific cases, such as when dealing with high-dimensional data, the user may instead wish a small, non-redundant set of terms.
+To this end, we propose a post-hoc strategy, in which we iteratively remove that condition from the rule that minimally changes which subjects are selected, and stop when a minimal Jaccard similarity is reached.
 We present the pseudocode in Appx.~\ref{apx:pruning}.